CyberGhost vs Private Internet Access 2026: Which VPN Actually Wins?

 - Choose your encryption level (AES-128 vs AES-256)

-- Select your VPN protocol manually
+- Pick your VPN protocol yourself

 - Full split tunneling on Windows, macOS, Android, and Linux